vladislavkruglikov/vladislavkruglikov.github.io/_posts/2024-12-1-array-subset-sum-queries.markdown

 layout: post
 title:  "bits xor dp bitmask submask"
 date:   2024-11-30
-description: What is bitmask dp and what approaches ared used to solve such kind of problems.
-Also some useful algorithms such as efficient submask enumeration and bit operations.
-Examples of few leetcode problems and their solutions with proofs and code examples
+description: Notes on many patterns used to solve problems and come up with solution to new problems that can also be seen as a building blocks.
+I tried to present all ideas from simple to hard ones.
+For each idea there is bunch of problems that rely on that idea
 ---

 Notes on many patterns used to solve problems and come up with solution to new problems that can also be seen as a building blocks.
 I tried to present all ideas from simple to hard ones.
 For each idea there is bunch of problems that rely on that idea.
-I group similar problems that share the same idea and also some problems reference ideas from the past by anchor links so that I will not repeat the whole bunch of stuff under every problem solution text
+I group similar problems that share the same idea and also some problems reference ideas from the past by anchor links so that I will not repeat the whole bunch of stuff under every problem solution text.
+Also there is no need to preserve order of reading since if you do not understand something you can go back and quickly refresh on some topic you forgot about.
+You do not have to read the material from bottom to the top.
+Some topics are independent of another ones but still I ordered them in the sorted by diffuculty order.
+Also it might be useful to read summary first that provides a clear view on what topics are described so that you can quickly navigate throw.
+In this note I provide resources and patterns that are sort of building blocks for popular problems that require operations on bits.
+But there are a lot of problems that are bit problems but still have anther solutions using dfs or math.
+For such alternative solutions I will probably keep references to the other notes where that solutions are more appropriate to list.
+Thus this note will have everything you need to tackle any possible problem that requires bit operations.
+Basically anything that interviewer will throw at you this note will be enough to get it

 #### **Summary**

-In the [Introduction](#introduction) agreements are presented for common language use
+In the [Introduction](#introduction) agreements are presented for common language use that is must read to understand everything else

 #### **Introduction**